spesmilo/electrum-protocol/docs/protocol-basics.rst

 response to this call will use its negotiated protocol version.

+.. _scriptpubkeys:
 .. _script hashes:

 Script Hashes
 -------------

-A :dfn:`script hash` is the hash of the binary bytes of the locking script (ScriptPubKey), expressed as a hexadecimal string.
-The hash function to use is given by the "hash_function" member of :func:`server.features` (currently :func:`sha256` only).
+A :dfn:`script hash` is the hash of the binary bytes of the locking script (scriptPubKey), expressed as a hexadecimal string.
+The hash function to use is :func:`sha256`.
 Like for block and transaction hashes, when converting the big-endian binary hash to a hexadecimal string the least-significant byte appears first, and the most-significant byte last.